 Topic 11: Animal physiology

-Detailed revision notes, activities and questions can be found on each of the sub-topic pages.
+Detailed revision notes, activities and questions can be found for each of the sub-topic pages:

 - 11.1 Antibody production and vaccination

 - The surface of cells of an organism has unique molecules.

 - Pathogens can be species-specific or can cross species barriers.

 - B lymphocytes are activated by T lymphocytes in mammals.

 - Activated B lymphocytes multiply to form clones of plasma cells and memory cells (giving immunity).

 - Plasma cells secrete antibodies which aid the destruction of pathogens.

 - Other white blood cells release histamine in response to allergens which causes allergic symptoms.

 - Vaccines contain antigens that trigger an immune response without causing the disease.